codesample143/HydraDB/README.md

 ## Overview
 HydraDB is a miniature relational database fully written in C++.
 Primary focus is on implementing efficient reads and writes, storage handling, efficient query processing and optimization, and eventual integration with more modern database structures (VectorDB, GraphDB, TimeSeriesDB).
 Currently, the MVP can handle simple SQL and alter the B+ tree data structure accordingly.

+Notice: This data structure often struggles with large throughput and volumes of writes due to the locking structure I have chosen.
+Therefore, I've made the decision to replace the B+ tree entirely with a Log Structured Merge Tree (LSMT).
+The repo will not be updated during this time.

 ## Diagram
 <img width="3024" height="1490" alt="image" src="https://github.com/user-attachments/assets/024b82ac-b087-43d1-946a-c6683b146cec" />